 Credit Card Fraud

-Credit card fraud is a broad term that is used to refer to any criminal activity involving a credit card.
-In the e-commerce world, it is “card-not-present” fraud, meaning the purchases are being made without a card present.
-It is also sometimes referred to as “payment fraud”.
+Credit card fraud is a broad term used to refer to any criminal activity involving a credit card.
+In the e-commerce world, it is “card-not-present” fraud, meaning the purchases are made without a card.
+It is also sometimes referred to as “payment fraud.”

 This type of fraud occurs when the criminal obtains credit card information and uses it to make online purchases.
 Cybercriminals often obtain this information by purchasing lists on the dark web or hacking directly into a payment processing system for a bank or business.
-The information can also be secured using a skimming technology where criminals skim information from physical devices like ATMs or gas pumps.
+The information can also be secured using skimming technology, which allows criminals to skim information from physical devices like ATMs or gas pumps.

 Chargeback Fraud

-The card issuing bank will typically give the customer a refund right away, as a form of good customer service.
-The issuer will then go through the investigation process to determine whether the purchase was fraudulent and who was at fault.
-This type of activity can be difficult to catch, and generally results in a loss of revenue for the merchant.
+The card issuing bank will typically give the customer a refund immediately as a form of good customer service.
+The issuer will investigate whether the purchase was fraudulent and who was at fault.
+This type of activity can be difficult to catch and generally results in a loss of revenue for the merchant.

 Phishing Fraud

 Phishing scams generally ask the user the password to their account.
-They scare the user into doing so by telling them their account will be deactivated, or this is an issue with the card.
-Consumers want to find out what the issue is, so they put in their password and the scammer then has full access.
+They scare the user into doing so by telling them their account will be deactivated or this is an issue with the card.
+Consumers want to discover the issue, so they put in their password, and the scammer has full access.

 Affiliate Fraud

-Criminals can do this by registering for domain names that are closely related to the actual merchant’s website.
-When people mistakenly type in the wrong website name and it lands on the fraudster’s page, they will have it setup to re-direct the consumer to the correct page using an affiliate link.
+Criminals can do this by registering for domain names closely related to the merchant’s website.
+When people mistakenly type in the wrong website name, and it lands on the fraudster’s page, they will set it up to re-direct the consumer to the correct page using an affiliate link.
 As a result, the affiliate pays the fraudster a commission for their “referral” to the merchant site.

 Interception Fraud

-Interception fraud is an instance in which the fraudster uses stolen credit card information to make online purchases.
-They have the merchandise shipped to the address that is affiliated with the card, just as a consumer would.
+Interception fraud is when the fraudster uses stolen credit card information to make online purchases.
+They have the merchandise shipped to the address affiliated with the card, just as a consumer would.
 However, the criminal then intercepts the package before it reaches the cardholder.

 They can do this in a few different ways.
 One common way is to call the customer service line before the package ships and change the shipping address.
 Another way is to register a fake email address for the merchant to send shipping notifications to.
 When the criminal gets the email saying the package will be delivered soon, they can intercept it before the cardholder arrives home to receive their package.